All you need to know to survive in Git

 Remember, this is done only if you have just created

-my_new_branch and this is the first time you are pushing it to the remote repository.
+my_new_branch and it is the first time you are pushing it to the remote repository.

 Before we get to pull, we need to talk about fetch.